thib-s/orthogonium/README.md

 pip install orthogonium
 ```

-If you wish to deep dive in the code and edit your local versin, you can clone the repository and run the following command
+If you wish to deep dive in the code and edit your local version, you can clone the repository and run the following command
 to install it locally:
 ```
 git clone git@github.com:thib-s/orthogonium.git